Last Updated on October 14, 2021 by Rat Race Running

-Just don’t forget to do due diligence and make sure that you are placing your hard-earned money in legitimate investments.
+Don’t forget to do due diligence and make sure that you place your hard-earned money in legitimate investments.

 It is also crucial that you already have your emergency fund intact and invest only the money you are willing to lose.

 On Social and Professional Life

 Time is the most crucial resource anyone can give.
 So volunteering your time is one of the best ways to give back.

 Volunteering is also a way to check our privileges by helping a sector or community by imparting our time and resources.

 There are so many volunteering opportunities; you just have to look.
 There are also different sectors which you can choose from.